Dungeon Crawl Classics

 The game is written with D&D veterans in mind, and the massive rulebook incorporates hundreds of illustrations created in the style of 1970s fantasy roleplaying.

-Here’s how the publisher describes Dungeon Crawl Classics:
+Here’s how the publisher describes DCC:

 Return to the glory days of fantasy with the Dungeon Crawl Classics Role Playing Game.
 Adventure as 1974 intended you to, with modern rules grounded in the origins of sword & sorcery.
 Fast play, cryptic secrets, and a mysterious past await you: turn the page…

 - Old School Style: The DCC rules draw heavy inspiration from early versions of D&D but are intended to create a freewheeling style of play rather than copy a particular D&D ruleset.